 ANOTHER NEWS FLASH !!!

 WE INTERRUPT AGAIN FOR ONE MORE TEENY-TINY NEWS FLASH (June 16, 2014): Once more Billy Gibbons (ZZ Top guitarist) has mentioned Linden Hudson in connection with events.
 Again, it’s a very lame effort on the part of Gibbons.
 But, this time it was apparently tied in with the specific discussion about the Eliminator album.
 We’re slowly inching our way forward, another decade or two and ”who knows”, Billy might say two or three more words.
 On June 16, 2014 Gibbons was interviewed on the Mark Maren “WTF” podcast.
 When they began to talk about the Eliminator album Gibbons said: “… Linden Hudson, he was a producer and engineer, he was actually living at Frank’s house.
 Linden was there.
 We built a small studio at Frank’s house.
 And, Linden brought up the notion of good timing…. yea… good tuning and good timing.” (end quote).
 Wow Billy, you really put in some effort there.
 Right?
 Of course, it was what your lawyer told you to say (or told you NOT to say), right Billy?
 Why bother?
 Linden will tell the real and entire story all by himself.
-Billy, I’m sure you’ve noticed that Linden has learned how to get huge amounts of internet traffic across his story (2 million views on one site alone for the past 12 months as of mid 2014, and it will be twice that next year on that site).
+Billy, I’m sure you’ve noticed that Linden has learned how to get huge amounts of internet traffic across his story.
 Again, it’s just the beauty of the worldwide web.
 Yes, the internet is that big, massive, international, scarey, broadcasting medium that is just waiting for the “little” people to use.
 Hell Billy, the internet is even in outer space, they have it in the space station.
 Again, don’t bother.

 - At least three well known journalists have asked Linden in recent times “Hey Linden, ZZ Top isn’t popular any more, why tell this story now?”.
 Linden has a reason and it makes perfect sense to him.
 Consider these things: The ZZ Top Eliminator album has taken on a life of it’s own and is totally and truly a legendary piece of pop art, in and of itself.
 Yes, strangely, the album is more the stuff of legend than ZZ Top is (from this point in time).
 There is a substantial subset of people who totally love the Eliminator album, but they would never go see ZZ Top.
 It’s just a fact.
 That’s not hard to understand.
 Also, when it comes to the great Eliminator album, ponder this: Instead of THE BAND MAKING THE ALBUM, it was actually THE ALBUM THAT MADE THE BAND, which is literally true when you consider that 66% of the band members were just barely involved in the making of the Eliminator album (yes, the drums on the album were synthesized and so was the bass).
 BUT, the album made all three members brutally famous.
 Extremely strong evidence points to the fact that Linden Hudson was HIGHLY involved in the birth of this perfect rock and roll album, this piece of pop legend.
 It would probably be very hard to dispute that or prove it wrong.
 Linden’s heart, mind and soul are peppered throughout the tracks of that famous album, so he WILL tell this story now, tomorrow and next year.
 It’s what happened, and sadly, IT IS what happened to him.
 People should have real and truthful information in free societies, but, if this story bothers anyone out there, then that person simply does not have to read this (it’s a free country).
 But, of course, it’s very difficult to stop a force of nature.
 Anyway, this story is just waiting in the cloud, and any person can simply leave it in the cloud if that’s their choice.
 There’s no problem.